bennettsf/bennettsf/README.md

+# My Personal Webpage
+### Welcome to my repository!
+I plan to update this project frequently to share my educational journey in Computer Science/Application Development through this React Application.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.